Washington vs. Colorado NCAA Football Odds, Plays and Insights | November 20, 2021

 Colorado Stats and Trends

-- The Buffaloes are 3-4 ATS when underdogs by 6.5 points or more this season.
+- In Colorado's 10 games this season, it has four wins against the spread.

-- Colorado has hit the over in 44.4% of its opportunities this season (four times over nine games with a set point total).
+- This year, the Buffaloes have an ATS record of 3-4 in their seven games as an underdog of 7 points or more.

-- Colorado is 3-0 against the spread and 3-1 overall when the team notches more than 21.2 points.
+- Colorado's games this season have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- When Colorado picks up over 340.2 yards, the team is 3-1 against the spread and 3-2 overall.
+- Colorado is 3-0 against the spread and 3-1 overall when the team records more than 21.2 points.

-- The Buffaloes have turned the ball over seven times, nine fewer times than the Huskies have forced turnovers (16).
+- When Colorado amasses more than 340.2 yards, the team is 3-1 against the spread and 3-2 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.